 - Cut the meat into 4 pieces.

 Place beef broth in a large pot over medium-high heat.
-At first boil add the meat and cook for 15 minutes.
-Try the broth and add more salt and pepper to taste, if necessary.
+At first, boil add the meat and cook for 15 minutes.
+Taste the broth and add more salt and pepper, if necessary.
 Cover and let it cook for about 2 hours, or until meat is fully cooked and tender.
-As the meat cooks check the broth levels, and add more if needed (meat should always be covered by the both).
+As the meat cooks check the broth levels and add more if needed (meat should always be covered by the both).

 - Once the meat is cool enough sheered using two forks or your hands.